Law and Business in the European Union

 Classes: Law and Business in the European Union (4 units)

-This course offers students a unique opportunity to learn more about international business issues within a European framework.
+The program in Vienna offers students a unique opportunity to learn more about international business issues within a European framework.
 Students will initially engage in a general study of the Austrian legal system and comparative studies between the civil and common law systems.
-The course then shifts its focus onto European Union law, covering its sources, framework and fundamental principles.
-The program begins in Vienna.
-Classes extend over three weeks, and most are held in the mornings.
-They meet either at the law school of the University of Vienna or at the National Defense Academy, where participants are housed.
+The course then shifts its focus to European Union law, covering its sources, framework and fundamental principles.
+Classes run for three weeks, and most are held in the mornings.
+They meet either at the law school of the University of Vienna or at the Austrian National Defense Academy, where participants are housed.
 Students will have full use of the law library and other facilities at the University of Vienna School of Law.
 Both the School of Law and the National Defense Academy are located in the historic center of Vienna.Students may end this program with the final examination in Vienna followed by an internship in Vienna.
 Alternatively, they may continue to Budapest, Hungary for an introduction to Hungarian legal systems and then an internship in Budapest.
-Application deadline for classes only is March 24, 2014.
+Application deadline for students opting to do the classes in Vienna only is March 23, 2015.

 Internships: Vienna or Budapest (4 units)

 Vienna & Budapest Internships: Students may secure an internship in major international law offices, corporate legal offices, in-house legal departments or government agencies.
-Students gain practical experience by doing legal work under the supervision of a legal professional in the host country, while receiving invaluable integration into the legal culture of the country and make invaluable professional contacts.
+Students gain valuable practical experience by doing legal work under the supervision of a professional in the host country, while integrating into the legal culture of the country, and make invaluable professional contacts.
 The expectation of an intern is full-time work from the period of the internship (e.g., 40 hours or more a week of supervised legal work).
 Santa Clara Law requires a minimum of 50 hours of supervised legal work for each internship unit of credit.
-Application deadline for classes with an internship is February 18, 2014.
+Application deadline for classes with internships is extended to March 23, 2015.

 Vienna Internships: Note that German language is required.